YaribNevarez/resilience-analysis-of-neural-network-architectures/README.md

-# Error resilience analysis of neural network architectures.
+# Resilience analysis of neural network architectures for energy-efficient computational performance.